Element84/filmdrop-aws-tf-modules/modules/cirrus/typed-definitions/README.md

 # Purpose

-This is a simple utility module created to facilitate storing Cirrus `task`, `task-batch-compute`, and `workflow` input configurations as individual YAML files rather than lists of HCL objects in each environment configuration.
+This is a simple utility module created to facilitate storing Cirrus `feeder`, `task`, `task-batch-compute`, and `workflow` input configurations as individual YAML files rather than lists of HCL objects in each environment configuration.